ionos-cloud/knife-ionos-cloud/README.md

 [![Security Rating](https://sonarcloud.io/api/project_badges/measure?project=knife-plugin&metric=security_rating)](https://sonarcloud.io/dashboard?id=knife-plugin)
 [![Vulnerabilities](https://sonarcloud.io/api/project_badges/measure?project=knife-plugin&metric=vulnerabilities)](https://sonarcloud.io/dashboard?id=knife-plugin)

+**IMPORTANT NOTE**:

+Knife Plugin for IONOS Cloud v5 is deprecated and no longer maintained.
+Please upgrade to v6, which uses the latest stable API version.

+Knife Plugin for IONOS Cloud **v5 will reach End of Life by September 30, 2023**.
+After this date, the v5 API will not be accessible.
+If you require any assistance, please contact our support team.

 ## Overview

 Chef is a popular configuration management tool that allows simplified configuration and maintenance of both servers and cloud provider environments through the use of common templates called recipes.
 The Chef `knife` command line tool allows management of various nodes within those environments.
 The `knife-ionoscloud` plugin utilizes the IONOS Cloud REST API to provision and manage various cloud resources on the IONOS Cloud platform.